SAP and mSAP: Risk Vs. Reward

 risk vs reward

 During the recent IPC APEX expo, there was a lot of discussion about SAP, or semi-additive PCB processes.
-As with any new technology in PCB manufacturing, there were people that are excited to jump right in and start designing with much finer feature sizes and work through the inevitable changes to the traditional thought process.
-Others are in a let’s wait and see mode and of course, there are a few skeptics there as well.
+As with any new technology in PCB manufacturing, there were people that are excited to jump right in with SAP and start designing with much finer feature sizes and work through the inevitable changes to the traditional thought process.
+Others are in a let’s wait and see mode and of course, there are a few skeptics of SAP as well.

 There were a few stand-out presentations around these ultra-high-density interconnect technologies.
 First, Jan Pederson presented an update on the work that the IPC D-33 Ultra HDI Subcommittee has undertaken after being formed in September 2020.
 As we see the convergence of new PCB manufacturing technology and substrate-level technologies, these shrinking features have created gaps and conflicts with existing standards.
 This committee is specifically looking at things such as: